 Click on the Volume filter, and add a minimum.
 In this case I decided anything under 20 volume wasn't worth targeting.
 This will narrow our keyword list down quite a bit.

-This narrowed our list down to 4,711 keywords, a much more reasonable number, we could narrow this down more by adding more include/excludes or tweaking our volume further but I'm going to stick with this list.
+This narrowed our list down to 4,711 keywords, a much more reasonable number.
+We could narrow this down more by adding more include/excludes or tweaking our volume further but I'm going to stick with this list.

-Now we’re going to use a keyword grouping tool to help us understand how we can best use this keyword list.
+Now we're going to use a keyword grouping tool to help us understand how we can best use this keyword list.
 Hit the Export button.
 Remember to export all the rows as CSV, or UTF-16 (Microsoft Excel CSV).
-You’ll end up with a file that looks something like this.
+You'll end up with a file that looks something like this:

-But we’re not done there, this file isn’t particularly helpful to us.
+But we're not done there.
+This file isn't particularly helpful to us yet.
 We could spend hours picking through relevant low difficulty keywords and looking them up on Google to see what else is ranking for them.
-But we’re going to use a keyword clustering tool to do this automatically and save us some time.
+But we're going to use a keyword clustering tool to do this automatically and save us some time.
+This will also show us ways to rank for multiple keywords with a single article.

 Once you've got your exported list, head over to the Optiwing Dashboard.